 Yes.
 The Scholars for Medicine Program (http://www.stonybrook.edu/undergraduate-admissions/academics/honors/.
 You may also email them at: firstname.lastname@example.org or call 631-632-6868.

 Do you accept transfer students?

-If a vacancy occurs in the third year class, students may be admitted.
-To be considered you must be matriculated at a US or Canadian LCME-accredited medical school, and must be in good standing.
+Transfer or matriculation with advanced standing into the Renaissance School of Medicine is uncommon and dependent on the anticipated availability of clinical rotations in Phases II and III of the LEARN Curriculum.
+In the event that seats become available, the (COA) will review applications from all interested applicants who have completed coursework equivalent to Phase I of our LEARN Curriculum.
+To be considered you must be matriculated at a U.S. or Canadian LCME-accredited medical school, and must be in good standing.
 Applicants should contact our office in the spring to see if transfer position are available.